Fathers' rights movement: Family court system

-Members of the fathers' rights movement state that family courts are biased against fathers and shared custody.
+Fathers' rights campaigners advocate for greater influence of fathers in the lives of children, especially after divorce.
+Sociologists Melissa Blais and Francis Dupuis-Déri have identified the fathers' rights movement as a primary gateway for recruitment into the broader men's rights movement.
+Fathers' rights activists argue that family law and family courts are biased against fathers, especially in regards to child custody.

+Conversely, sociologist Michael Flood argues that fathers' lack of involvement with their children before separation plays a larger role in obstructing their access to children after divorce.
+Flood argues that some fathers' rights groups "seem more concerned with re‐establishing paternal authority and fathers' decision‐making related to their children's and ex‐partners' lives", and "have done little to foster fathers' positive involvement in children's lives".
 Critics of the movement argue that fathers' groups ignore actual trends in family law that seek to affirm the symbolic importance of fathers within a heteronormative family structure.

 Stephen Baskerville, president of the American Coalition of Fathers and Children and fathers' rights advocate, defines court-determined custody as not a right to parent one's children but as the power to prevent the other partner from parenting.
 He states that the outcome of divorce is overly one-sided and is initiated by mothers in more than two-thirds of cases – especially when children are involved.
 He also states that divorce provides advantages for women such as automatic custody of the children and financial benefits in the form of child support payments.
 Members of the FR movement also state that family courts are slow to help fathers enforce their parental rights, and are expensive and time-consuming.